Did you know that Google shows all non-SSL websites as “Not Secure”?

 Using the normal HTTP protocol means this information can be hijacked by hackers.
 This is where SSL or HTTPS comes in.

-Websites need an SSL certificate issued by one of the recognized certificate issuing authority.
+Websites need an SSL certificate issued by an recognized certificate issuing authority.
 This certificate is verified and highlighted in the user’s browser address bar with a padlock sign and HTTPS instead of HTTP.

 Do I Need an SSL Certificate for My WordPress Website?

-SSL / HTTPS is recommended for all websites on the internet.
-However, it is absolutely required for all websites that collect user information like login details, payment information, credit cards, and more.
+Yes, you need an SSL certificate for your WordPress website.
+It is recommended for all websites on the internet, particularly sites that collect user information like login details, payment information, credit cards, and more.

 Most online payment services require your website to use SSL/HTTPs before you can receive payments.